DFE-Digital/get-into-teaching-app/app/views/content/assessment-only-providers.md

 ---
-title: QTS assessment only providers
+title: Assessment only QTS providers
 description: |-
   Find accredited providers who offer the assessment only teacher training route to qualified teacher status (QTS) for experienced teachers with a degree.
 date: "2021-06-08"